AnNgoexe/Game_LTNC_HK2/README.md

 # Game_LTNC_HK2

 ## GAME INTRODUCTION
-This is my game project based on Google running dinasour but I have added other game features and fuctions to make the game more vivid and interesting. <br/>
+_ This is my game project based on Google running dinasour with added other interesting game features and fuctions. <br/>
+_ Using SDL2.0 library , C/C++ <br/>

+## GAME INSTRUCTION
 Your task is to reach the highest score by receiving awards while the game character is still alive. <br/>
-## GAME INSTRUCTION
 1. When game menu appears, click "Play" button to start or "Instruction" button to read instruction.
 If you do not want to play, click "Exit" button to exit.
 2. While playing, press button "Space" to avoid danger (bat,stone and cactus) and receive awards (diamond,coin and heart).
 Besides, click "Pause" button to stop playing for a while and click "Resume" button to continue.